muchaimaryanne/DAP-Trainee-Story_muchaimaryanne/readme.md

 1. What did you think about the quality of teaching and level of assistance?

-    `It was really good and offered all the support needed.`
+    `It was really good and offered all the support needed.
+The trainers gave helpful feedback and teachops was always ready to tackle our challenges.`

 1. What did you like most about the program?